EOA-team/spectral_unmixing/README.md

 1. Download data
     - The bare soil composite is downloaded for Switzerland
 2. Sample points
     - The data is resampled to 10m resolution from 20m
     - 250k points that fall within Swiss borders and where MASK is 1 (presence of baresoil) are sampled
 3. Cluster the samples
     - The samples are then clustered using their bands
     - Different numbers of clusters are tested, using silhouette score and elbow method to look at optimal cluster size
 4. The final Kmeans model is fitted and the soil groups are plotted
     - We determined 5 groups to be enough to seperate the reflectectances and also discussed with soil scientists
     - Plot of the clustered data: `baresoil/plots/sampled_pts_5_clusters_agri_v2.png`
 5. For each group, the 25/50/75th percentiles are determined
     - Plot of the summarised spectra per soil group: `baresoil/plots/soil_endmembers_5_clusters_agri_v2.png`

 The soil clusters were then renamed:
 ```
 label_map = {0: 5, 1: 2, 2: 4, 3: 1, 4: 3}
 ```
-and the updated plots can be found in the foloowing plots: `baresoil/plots/sampled_pts_5_clusters_agri_v2_renamed.png`, `baresoil/plots/soil_endmembers_5_clusters_agri_v2_renamed.png`
+and the updated plots can be found in the following plots: `baresoil/plots/sampled_pts_5_clusters_agri_v2_renamed.png`, `baresoil/plots/soil_endmembers_5_clusters_agri_v2_renamed.png`

 ### Description of soil groups
 - Soil clusters 4 and 5 are bright soils, 1 and 2 are darker soils and cluster 3 is a medium brightness soil